Every designer should have a basic understanding of color psychology. It goes beyond knowing how to combine and contrast colors.

 That’s why calendars and sticky notes are usually colorful.
 It’s easier to remember deadlines and appointments if we code them with colors.

-Why businesses should prioritise the right colors
+Why businesses should prioritize the right colors

 It’s not enough to understand that colors attract more customers and sales.
 Designers need to know why and which colors do that.